jefdaj/ortholang-demo/templates/home.md

 ## What is it?
 -->

-Detourrr is a small scripting language designed to help you search for candidate genes.
+ShortCut is a small scripting language designed to help you search for candidate genes.
 Load some genes and genomes,
 find homologs using a variety of programs, and tweak + compare until you're confident in the results.